xLightsSequencer/xLights/README.txt

-   -- enh (scott)  Add control over box size and font size in visualiser -- enh (dklup)  Add left/right scroll wheel support to visualiser -- enh (dkulp)  Add suppport to upload single channel pixel configs to FPP -- bug (scott)  Fix layered star isnt working as it used to -- bug (keith)  Fix 5 node star only shows 4 nodes -- bug (keith)  Fix timing track with quote does not open correctly 2020.43 October 12 2020
+   -- enh (scott)  Add control over box size and font size in visualiser -- enh (dklup)  Add left/right scroll wheel support to visualiser -- enh (dkulp)  Add suppport to upload single channel pixel configs to FPP -- bug (scott)  Fix layered star isn't working as it used to -- bug (keith)  Fix 5 node star only shows 4 nodes -- bug (keith)  Fix timing track with quote does not open correctly 2020.43 October 12 2020